rgeraldporter/avitext-spec/README.md

 This translates as follows:

- - `02-12-16` as February 12, 2016 format MM-DD-YY. (`02-12` would also be acceptible, the parser will assume the current year -- though this can cause trouble during the new year when importing data from the December previous.)
+ - `02-12-16` as February 12, 2016 format MM-DD-YY. (`02-12` would also be acceptible, the parser will assume the current year -- though this can cause trouble during the new year when importing data from the months previous.)
  - `17:05` as 5:05pm in local time.
 This must be in 24-hour time.
- - `15` refers to 15 minutes of time observing. (optional; will post to eBird as "incidental" if not included)
+ - `15` refers to 15 minutes of time observing. (optional; will post to eBird as an "incidental" list if not included)
  - `1.2km` refers to distance covered.
 Add "k" or "km" for kilometres, without this it will be assumed as miles (optional; will post to eBird as "stationary" if not included.
 Cannot be added if time observing is not added.)

 <div id='Species'/>